mdash-ursi2016/omh-dsu-ri/README.md

 1. Run `docker-compose -f docker-compose-init-postgres.yml up -d` to download and run the containers.
   * If you want to keep the containers in the foreground and see logs, omit the `-d`.
   * If you want to just want to see logs, run `docker-compose -f docker-compose-init-postgres.yml logs`.
+  * NOTE: you will first have to replace the sample keystore in each docker directory with your own keystore, and make the necessary edits in the application.yml file (src/main/resources/application.yml), under ssl, for each server.

 Otherwise, if you prefer to build and run your own containers, e.g. to customize them,

 1. Run `./gradlew build -x test` to compile the code while skipping tests.